MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 ```

-2.Add the values from the **.csv** you downloaded to your Heroku Cvars under Settings:
+4.Add the values from the **.csv** you downloaded to your Heroku Config Vars under Settings:

 ```
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY
 USE_AWS=True
 ```
-3.Delete the `DISABLE_COLLECTSTATIC` variable from your Cvars and deploy your Heroku app
+5.Delete the `DISABLE_COLLECTSTATIC` variable from your Config Vars and deploy your Heroku app

-4. Create custom_storage.py with code below:
+6. Create custom_storage.py with code below:

 ```
 from django.conf import settings